ErebusAZ/Azodu/README.md

 * AI Summaries: all post content is summarized with AI
 * X.com/Twitter embeds for x.com link submissions
 * Thumbnails: auto-generated from links on submission
-* Scalibility: built in HTTP caching behind Cassandra with a highly scalable architecture
+* Scalability: built in HTTP caching behind Cassandra with a highly scalable architecture
 * Security: rate limiting on HTTP request and failed moderation frequency.
 Each time a user fails moderation, they must wait progressively more time to submit again.

 ### AI-generated filler posts and comments